Tag: Adam Curtis

 All Watched Over by Machines of Loving Grace

-All Watched Over by Machines of Loving Grace by Adam Curtis showcases how humans have become colonised by the machines they have constructed over the years.
-Rather than liberating mankind, it argues that computers have distor...
+All Watched Over by Machines of Loving Grace, by Adam Curtis, explores how humans have become colonised by the machines they have constructed over the years.
+Rather than liberating humankind, it argues that computers have dis...

 The Trap: What Happened to Our Dream of Freedom